rekindle-blog/rekindle-blog.github.io/_posts/2022-06-14-if-jesus-were-wild-at-heart-the-gospels-reimagined.md

 ### Jesus Laments over Jerusalem (Matthew 23:37-38)

-\**37 "**How I would have gathered you together, the way a man gathers his bros around the braai to talk sport, but you were soft and unwilling. **38** See, your true male desire for danger has been abandoned.
+**37** "How I would have gathered you together, the way a man gathers his bros around the braai to talk sport, but you were soft and unwilling. **38** See, your true male desire for danger has been abandoned.

 ### The Death of Lazarus (John 11:33-36)